Kalanchoe farinacea

 Kalanchoe farinacea is a species of plant in the family Crassulaceae.
 It is endemic to the Yemeni island of Socotra.
-Its natural habitat is subtropical or tropical dry shrubland at an altitude of 100-800m.
+Its natural habitat is subtropical or tropical dry shrubland at 100-800 m elevation.
 While it is listed by International Union for Conservation of Nature(IUCN) as belonging to the order Rosales, Kalanchoes and other Crassulaceae are more usually placed in Saxifragales.